semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 ### Custom rules

 :::info
-See [Writing rules](/writing-rules/overview/) to learn how to write custome rules.
+See [Writing rules](/writing-rules/overview/) to learn how to write custom rules.
 :::

 Your own custom rules can be added to your Semgrep CI configuration just like [Registry rules](#registry-rules-and-rulesets/) by: